tonbo-io/tonbo/bindings/python/README.md

 # Tonbo Python Binding

-This package intends to build a native python binding for [Tonbo](https://github.com/tonbo-io/tonbo)
+This package intends to build a native python binding for [Tonbo](https://github.com/tonbo-io/tonbo).

+Tonbo's Python bindings can be used to build data-intensive applications, including other types of databases.

 ## Example